About change ringing

 Many people think that bellringers just stand around randomly pulling on ropes.
 Nothing could be further from the truth..!
 Bellringing is a team effort that requires skill and concentration.

 Throughout the English-speaking part of the world bellringers practise the ancient art of change ringing.
-This system of ringing evolved in England during the second half of the 16th century, and became fully developed in the 17th and early 18th centuries.
+This system of ringing is a unique branch of music that evolved in England during the second half of the 16th century, and became fully developed in the 17th and early 18th centuries.
 Change ringing has remained virtually unchanged since those days, except that modern technology makes the bells much easier to ring.

 How does change ringing work?